North American

 During 1946, the Canadian Car and Foundry company developed

-produced 285 T-6Js under the same design for the USAF Mutual Aid
+produced 285 of them for the USAF Mutual Aid

 Program.
 Designated the T-6G, the Texan saw major improvements